JSJBDEV/GiveMeHats/README.md

 # Give Me Hats!
-A hat mod for fabric
+A hat mod for fabric and forge requires trinkets for fabric
-requires trinkets, hats go in "mask" slot
+And curios for forge